Interested in The Queen's Medical Center's expansion plans?

 This first wave of 115 caregivers, consisting of nurses, respiratory therapists, and a radiologic technologist, arrived over the weekend and beginning today will participate in orientation and deployment to various areas such as the Emergency Department, Intensive Care Unit, and medical-surgical units.

-“We are once again very appreciative of the federal government’s support in providing aid to help us through this surge,” said Jill Hoggard Green, PhD, RN, President and Chief Executive Officer of The Queen’s Health System.
+“We are once again very appreciative of the federal government’s support in providing aid to help us through this surge,” said Jill Hoggard Green, PhD, RN, President and Chief Executive Officer of The Queen’s Health Systems.
 “This is welcome relief as we continue to see rapid transmission of COVID-19 in our community.
 Like the rest of the country and the state, Queen’s is seeing a dramatic increase in community-acquired infections and exposures.
 Today, over 800 of our caregivers are not at work due to either infection or exposure to COVID-19, or caring for family and loved ones impacted by COVID-19.
 This team of medical workers will provide much needed help to our caregivers who have been working tirelessly throughout this pandemic.
 They have sacrificed so much of themselves and we are so appreciative of their efforts.
 We would also like to thank our State, City and Federal governmental leaders, and the Healthcare Association of Hawaii, for their work in making this happen.
 We look forward to continuing to work with our elected officials to bring in more nurses and support staff to assist our caregivers, who have been working around the clock to provide high quality care to our patients.”

 The Queen’s Infection Prevention and Control teams and Diagnostic Laboratories Services continue to provide comprehensive and proactive testing, surveillance and COVID-19 protocols to patients and staff with over 5,000 tests per week.